Floorp-Projects/Floorp/docs/contributing/pocket-guide-shipping-firefox.rst

   **Firefox Developer Edition** *is a separate product based on the mozilla-beta repo and is specifically tailored for Web Developers.*

-**Firefox Release** is released every 4 weeks and is the final product of our Beta cycle.
-As our primary product shipping to hundreds of millions of users, interim updates and :ref:`ride-alongs <ride alongs>` are only shipped to Release if they contain :ref:`dot release drivers <dot release drivers>`.
+**Firefox Release** is released every 4 weeks and is the end result of our Beta cycle.
+This is our primary product shipping to hundreds of millions of users.
+While a release is live, interim updates (dot releases) are used to ship important bug fixes to users prior to the next major release.
+These can happen on an as-needed basis when there is an important-enough :ref:`driver <dot release drivers>` to do so (such as a critical bug severely impairing the usability of the product for some users).
+In order to provide better predictability, there is also a planned dot release scheduled for two weeks after the initial go-live for less-critical fixes and other :ref:`ride-along fixes <ride alongs>` deemed low-risk enough to include.

 .. note::
   **Firefox ESR (Extended Support Release)** *is a separate product intended for Enterprise use.
-Major updates are rolled out 1-2 times per year to maintain stability and predictability.
+Major updates are rolled out once per year to maintain stability and predictability.
 ESR also contains a number of policy options not available in the standard Firefox Release.
-Minor updates are shipped in sync with the Firefox Release schedule for security and stability fixes only.*
+Minor updates are shipped in sync with the Firefox Release schedule for security and select quality fixes only.*

 Further Reading/Useful links: